sternet/pact-workshop-dotnet-core-v1/readme.md

 failure was.

-All the methods above on running the test will generate a *Pact file* which will be used by the Provider, API to make the same requests against the actual API to ensure the responses match the expectations of the Consumer.
+All the methods above on running the test will generate a *Pact file* which will be used by the Provider API to make the same requests against the actual API to ensure the responses match the expectations of the Consumer.

 #### Step 3.3.2 - Completing Your First Consumer Test